 Eating in the same fashion as your child helps out A LOT.
 First off, you do not have to cook two meals!
 They can eat exactly what you are eating and all you have to do is cut it up into small enough pieces for their tiny hands and mouth.
 Another benefit is that you are reaping all the benefits of a healthier vegan lifestyle.
 Your children are essentially your new health motivation :).

 Now that our food is on the table, let’s go ahead and talk about what kind of foods we typically eat in a week:

 Our boys enjoy a wide range of vegetables that are eaten raw, steamed, roasted, juiced, or whipped up into a nice smoothie or smoothie bowl!
 I would say that each day they have about 4-5 servings of vegetables and this is made super easy with a green smoothie.

-If your child is VERY picky (and this happens a lot more than you would think), go for a smoothie or “nice cream” bowl.
+If your child is VERY picky, go for a smoothie or “nice cream” bowl.
 It is so easy to hide the taste of kale, spinach, peas and even broccoli with some ripe bananas and berries/citrus fruits.
 Again – have FUN!
 Experiment!
 Have your child throw in the fruits themselves and I promise they will drink it up with pride!

 GREEN SMOOTHIE RECIPE

 1 ripe banana

 This has to be one of the easiest requirements to eat because fruits are delicious!
 If my boys look at their meal with a “not today MOM” look then I just cut up some fruit and head for the smoothie machine.
 It really is that simple and sometimes we overthink things too much.